Professor Ed Brown Ph.D.(Edinburgh)

 My research interests lie in the fields of governance and international development issues with current research outputs focusing upon: energy access and low carbon energy transitions; questions of transparency and corruption; and financial globalization and the financial needs of the poor.
 I have also long had a particular interest in the Central American region where I have explored the political economy of state reforms as well as the broader impacts of neoliberal globalization.

 Recently, much of my activity has been focused on issues surrounding the uptake of low carbon energy technologies within the Global South.
-I am the Co-Chair of the UK Low Carbon Energy for Development Network through which we are building bridges between the divergent branches of academia working on these issues (reflecting a broader interest in transdisciplinary working practices which I pursued over recent years as Associate Director of Loughborough’s recently demised Sustainability Research School).
-I am currently PI on a £1.3 million project supporting DFID’s Transforming Energy Access initiative.
-I am (or have recently been) PI on three EPSRC projects in this field.
+I am PI on a new multi-million DFID-funded research programme on Modern Energy Cooking Services which we are running in collaboration with a range of UK universities, ESMAP and the Clean Cooking Alliance.
+I am the Co-Coordinator of the UK Low Carbon Energy for Development Network through which we are building bridges between the divergent branches of academia working on energy and international development issues.
+Through this I also lead the LCEDN’s involvement in DFID’s Transforming Energy Access initiative.
+I am (or have recently been) PI on three EPSRC/DFID-funded projects in this field.
 One involves networking the projects funded under the RCUK Understanding Sustainable Energy Solutions (USES Network) programme, whilst the other two are research projects, one exploring the implications of political decentralization for energy governance in Africa (READ) and the other exploring the potential of solar nano-grids in the contexts of Kenya and Bangladesh (SONG).
-I am also CI on an Innovate Energy Catalyst project (eCook) exploring the potential for the emergence of electric cooking (particularly via off-grid PV solar) as a major contributor to the transition to cleaner forms of cooking globally.

 My teaching examines globalization and international development issues with a particular focus on Central America.